just-buildsystem/justbuild/share/man/just.1.md

 knowledge is described in separate rule files.
 For every build action, the relative location of the inputs is independent of their physical location.
-This staging allows taking sources from different locations (logical repositories), including bare git repositories.
+This staging allows taking sources from different locations (logical repositories), including bare Git repositories.
 Targets are defined using JSON format, in proper files (by default, named *`TARGETS`*).
 Targets are uniquely identified by their name, the repository, and the module they belong to.
 A module is the relative path